SamranTariq/SamranTariq/README.md

 ### Hi there I'm Samran Tariq 👋

-## I'm a Full Stack Developer !
+## I'm a Full Stack Developer!

-- 🔭 Working as a Senior Software Engineer in Swaam Tech Lahore
+- 🔭 Working as a Senior Software Engineer
-- 🎨 New Skill : TypeScript
+- 🎨 New Skill: TypeScript
-- 🌱 Follwing Advanced TypeScript
+- 🌱 Following Advanced TypeScript
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2024 Goals: Blockchain.